Dr. John Scheels - Exotic Animal Dentistry Dr. John Scheels - Exotic Animal Dentistry

 This permits effective closure of the extraction site wound.
 The flap generally is extended rostrally from the operative site to maximize accessibility.
 In the rostral region of the mouth, this is not necessary, but frena and muscles should be avoided to minimize edema, pain, and facilitate tension-free closure.

 Specific neurovascular structures should be avoided when developing gingival flaps.
 The infraorbital foramen 'is located near the maxillary third and fourth premolar roots in the dog and near the maxillary canine, second, and third premolar roots in the cat.
 It must be identified and avoided because of the risk of injury to the infraorbital nerve and vessels.
 The mandibular frenulum between the canine tooth and premolars and the mental foramina should also be avoided.
 A conservative envelope flap design may be used lateral to the mandibular canine root.
 The incision should run along the crest of the alveolar ridge, through the gingival sulcus of the canine tooth on the labial side, and then extend from the third incisor to the first premolar.
 A groove can be cut into the alveolar bone with a dental bur distal (caudal) to the canine tooth that permits elevator purchase to aid in loosening the root.
 Long oblique releasing incisions on the buccal side should be avoided in this area because of the risk of injury to the mental nerves and blood vessels.
-A lingual envelope flap is the best way to approach the mandibular canine.
-It will permit significant bone removal in a "safe" area allowing controlled elevation.

 An exception to the rostrally directed flap design is that used to extract the maxillary third incisor and canine tooth.
 Because of the caudal extension of the roots of these teeth, a caudally directed flap minimizes the size of the flap while still providing adequate exposure (Fig 9).